Simplicity of the contactomorphism group of finite regularity: Parametrization of -small contactomorphisms by 1-jet potentials

 By a suitable contact conformal rescaling of $\Phi_U$, we may assume \be \pi(\Phi_{U}(U)) \supset [-1,1]^{2n+1} \ee for the chart $\Phi_U$ where $\pi: J^1 \R^{2n+1} \to \R^{2n+1}$ is the canonical projection.
 We set \be K_{\Phi_U,r}: = \sup_{0 \leq s \leq r+1} \max \left\{\left\|D^s\Phi_{U \cap \widetilde E_1^{(0)}}\right\|, \left\|D^s(\Phi_{U \cap \widetilde E_1^{(0)}})^{-1}\right\|\right\}, \ee This constant is a universal constant depending only on the Darboux-Weinstein chart $\Phi_U$ and $r$.
 We remark that the set $U \cap \widetilde E_1^{(0)}$ is relatively compact and so $K_{\Phi_U,r} < \infty$ for all $r \geq 1$.

-\emph{We will fix the chart $\Phi_U$ as the reference in the rest of the paper} for other charts that will be obtained by further conformal rescalings.
-The latter will be denoted by
+\emph{We will fix the chart $\Phi_U$ as the reference in the rest of the paper} and other charts will be obtained by further conformal rescalings.
+The latters will be denoted by

 depending on the constant $A$, whose precise definition is now in order.